Are we done with object recognition? The iCub robot's perspective

 \subsubsection{Fine-tuning}

-A CNN trained on a large-scale dataset can be used to ``warm-start'' the learning process on other (potentially smaller) domains.
-This strategy, known as {\em fine-tuning}~\citep{Chatfield2014,Simonyan2014}, consists in performing back-propagation on the new training set by initializing the parameters of the network to those previously learned (see Fig.~\ref{fig:cnn} (Red pipeline)).
-In these settings it is necessary to adapt the final layer to the new task (e.g. by changing the number of units in order to account to the new number of classes to discriminate).
+A CNN trained on a large image dataset can also be used to ``warm-start'' the learning process on other (potentially smaller) datasets.
+This strategy, known as {\em fine-tuning}~\citep{chatfield2014,simonyan2014}, consists in performing back-propagation on the new training set by initializing the parameters of the network to those previously learned (see Fig.~\ref{fig:cnn} (Red pipeline)).
+In this setting it is necessary to adapt the final layer to the new task (e.g., by changing the number of units in order to account for the new number of classes to discriminate).

-A potential advantage of fine-tuning is that it adapts the parameters of all networks' layers to the new problem rather than only those in the final layers.
-However, this flexibility comes at the price of a more involved training process.
-Indeed, the performance of a fine-tuned network are extremely dependent on the choice of the (many) hyper-parameters available.
-Fine-tuning has been recently used to adapt network models learned on ImageNet to robotic tasks (see, e.g., \cite{Eitel2015,Pinto2015, Redmon2015, Pasquale2016IROS, Nguyen2016IROS}).\\
+A potential advantage of fine-tuning is that it allows to adapt the parameters of all layers to the new problem (rather than only those in the final layer).
+This flexibility however comes at the price of a more involved training process: the choice of the (many) hyper-parameters available (e.g., which layers to adapt and how strongly) can have a critical impact on performance, especially when dealing with large architectures and smaller training sets.
+Fine-tuning has been recently used to transfer CNNs learned on ImageNet to robotic tasks (see, e.g., \cite{eitel2015,pinto2015, redmon2015, pasquale2016iros, nguyen2016}).\\